 It’s not something that happens magically.

-You won’t find what you’re looking for by asking others what to do.
+You won’t find your passion by asking others what to do with your life.

 Instead, you need to do a lot of soul-searching first.

-This post is about finding what drives you, what makes you feel excited and engaged.
+This post is about finding what drives you, and what makes you feel excited and engaged.